 Qualified nursing students may become members of Mu Alpha, Lenoir-Rhyne’s local chapter of Sigma Theta Tau International, Honor Society of Nursing.
 Sigma Theta Tau International provides leadership and scholarship in practice, education and research to enhance the health of all people.
 The honor society supports the learning and professional development of its members, who strive to improve nursing care worldwide.

 Students also have the opportunity to participate in regular student community service initiatives such as fundraising activities for campus wide events, Foothills Homeless Veteran Stand Down, and community health promotion projects.

-LR’s Nursing program prepares students for a wide variety of Nursing-related position across multiple specialty areas, such as: Obstetrics; Gynecology; Labor/Delivery; Newborn/Neonatal Intensive Care; Pediatrics; Medical/Surgical/Operating Room Services; Intensive/Critical Care; Oncology/Palliative Care; Home Health/Public Health; Geriatric Care; and Psychiatric Care.
+LR’s nursing program prepares students for a wide variety of Nursing-related positions across multiple specialty areas, such as: Obstetrics; Gynecology; Labor/Delivery; Newborn/Neonatal Intensive Care; Pediatrics; Medical/Surgical/Operating Room Services; Intensive/Critical Care; Oncology/Palliative Care; Home Health/Public Health; Geriatric Care; and Psychiatric Care.